Home » Auto » What is Quadra Steering System or Four Wheel Steering System

 It also simplifies the position of the car in parking situations in a limited space.

-There is completely free steering in four wheels. and need to turn in an unconventional direction to ensure that the vehicle rotates on its own axis.
-Such systems need precise calculation from the servo motor. so that real-time feedback can be ensured that all three steering modes work.
+There is completely free steering on four wheels. and need to turn in an unconventional direction to ensure that the vehicle rotates on its axis.
+Such systems need precise calculations from the servo motor. so that real-time feedback can be ensured that all three steering modes work.

 The only problem with this layout is that conventional rack-and-pinion steering with pitman’s arms will not be suitable since the two front wheels are steered in opposite directions.

-The steering systems work on the following three phases:
+The steering systems work in the following three phases:

 1. Negative Phase